 - Violating a traffic light

-Racking up three violations is easier than it seems.
+As a Maryland reckless driving lawyer can explain, racking up three violations is easier than it seems.
 For example, you could receive aggressive driving charges if you follow a vehicle too closely then pass it while violating the speed limit.

 Driving Under the Influence

 According to Maryland transportation code § 21-902, it is illegal to:

 - Drive or attempt to drive while under the influence of alcohol or alcohol per se

 - Perform the previous while transporting a minor

 - Drive or attempt to drive while impaired by alcohol or drugs, or some combination of the two that impairs his or her ability to drive the vehicle safely